 The first screen of the app is called as the splash screen.
 It can be amended from the code end and will appear to the warehouse manager once they open up the WooCommerce warehouse management app.

-The warehouse manager needs to enter their Username and Password which was created by the admin to login to the application.
+Also, the warehouse manager needs to enter their Username and Password which was created by the admin to login to the application.

 After the warehouse manager logged in to the application, they can see the OrderList and Verify Option as per the below image: